 J.L.
 Turner founded our Company in 1939 as J.L.
 Turner and Son, Wholesale.
 We were incorporated as a Kentucky corporation under the name J.L.
 Turner & Son, Inc. in 1955, when we opened our first Dollar General store.
 We changed our name to Dollar General Corporation in 1968 and reincorporated in 1998 as a Tennessee corporation.
 Our common stock was publicly traded from 1968 until July 2007, when we merged with an entity controlled by investment funds affiliated with Kohlberg Kravis Roberts & Co.
 L.P., or KKR.
-In November 2009 our common stock again became publicly traded on the New York Stock Exchange under the symbol "DG", and in December 2013 the entity controlled by investment funds affiliated with KKR sold its remaining shares of our common stock.
+In November 2009 our common stock again became publicly traded, and in December 2013 the entity controlled by investment funds affiliated with KKR sold its remaining shares of our common stock.